-The transition from high school to college is one of the most significant transitions you will have to make in your lifetime.
-Many of you have a new home for the next four years and will learn to be self-sufficient.
-This drastic lifestyle change will coincide with a rigorous academic curriculum.
+The transition from high school to college is one of the biggest transitions you will have to make in your lifetime.
+Many of you have a new home for the next four years, and will learn to be self---sufficient.
+This drastic lifestyle change will be met by a rigorous academic curriculum.
 From the first semester, you will be challenged and take courses that directly relate to your major.
-Biomedical Engineering is an extremely rewarding and fulfilling major but requires a lot of effort to succeed.
+Biomedical Engineering is an extremely rewarding and fulfilling major, but requires a lot of effort in order to reach success.
 The demanding curriculum can be made simpler with the inclusion of AP Credits.
-However, not all AP course credits will count toward the Biomedical Engineering curriculum.
-For applicable AP Credits to count toward the major, the scores must be sent to NJIT, where the appropriate departments will review them and confirm whether or not they are accepted.
+However, you must be careful regarding what will count and what will not count towards the Biomedical Engineering curriculum.
+In order for AP Credit to count towards the major, the scores must be sent to NJIT, at which the appropriate departments will review them and confirm whether or whether not they are accepted.
 As a general rule, an AP score of 4 or higher will count as credit for most courses.
-Check here to view a full list of what will count and what will not here.

-For students enrolled in the Pre-Health concentration: AP Biology credits will not count.
-College-level Biology courses must be taken.
+To view a full list of what will count and what will not, check www.njit.edu/apib-and-college-tran For students enrolled in the Pre-Health track: AP Biology credits will not count.
+A college level Biology course must be taken, typically at Rutgers.
 You must speak with the appropriate academic and Pre-Health advisors to arrange when that will be taken.

 Similar to AP Credits, Transfer Credits can count for appropriate classes.
-You must check that these credits directly translate to the appropriate NJIT course before you take the course, to save time and money, by checking nitransfer.org.
+You must check that these credits directly translate to the appropriate NJIT course before you take the course, to save time and money, by checking njtransfer.org.
 Also, you must obtain a permit from the appropriate department at NJIT, to ensure that the department will count the community college course for credit.
 It should be noted that Transfer Credits and AP Credits will NOT count towards your GPA at NJIT.
-However, it is still important to receive a passing grade (a C or higher) in the course in order for the course credit to transfer.
+However, it is still important to receive a good grade (a C or higher) in the course in order for the course credit to transfer.